billyxs/redux-waiter/README.md

   // true if the request resolves or rejects
   isCompleted: false,

-  // true if the request is cancled
+  // true if the request is canceled
   isCanceled: false,

   // true if the request rejected, and is being called again
   isRetrying: false,

-  // start time of request in milliseconds UTC
+  // start time of request in milliseconds
   startTime: null,

-  // end time of request in milliseconds UTC
+  // end time of request in milliseconds
   endTime: null,

   // difference in milliseconds of start and end times
   elapsedTime: null,

-  // last time the model changed in milliseconds UTC
+  // last time the model changed in milliseconds
   lastModified: null,

   // how many times the request has been called and returned an error